timescale/docs/mst/security.md

 customer.
 Data never leaves the chosen cloud region.
 If a cloud region has multiple Availability Zones, or a similar high-availability mechanism, the virtual machines are distributed evenly across the zones.
-This provides the best possible service if an Available Zone becomes unavailable.
+This provides the best possible service if an Availability Zone becomes unavailable.

-Customer data never leaves the virtual machine, except when uploaded to the offsite backup location.
+Customer data never leaves the virtual machine, except when uploaded to an offsite backup location.

 Virtual machines are not reused.
 They are terminated and wiped when you upgrade